 Notes

-- Chill the salmon mixture: Allow 30 minutes of inactive time for the salmon burger mixture to chill in the fridge.
-This is important as it will make forming the salmon patties easier and it will keep them from falling apart as you cook them.
+- Allow 30 minutes of inactive time for the salmon burger mixture to chill in the fridge.
+This is important, as it keeps them from falling apart as you cook them.

-- Do NOT overcook the salmon patties: You're looking for the salmon burgers to form a nice golden crust on the outside, while the inside is tender and not dry.
+- Don’t overcook the salmon patties!
+You’re looking for the salmon burgers to form a nice golden crust on the outside, while the inside is tender and not dry.

-- Nutrition facts are a best estimate for the salmon patties only.
+- Nutrition facts are for the salmon patties only.

 Nutrition